paulofelipefeitosa/prebaking-middleware-2020/function-startup/README.md

 The `Markdown` function must be evaluated by two experiments: `Vanilla` and `Prebaking`.

-Inside the current directory, you need to create a [`Load Generator Config`](https://github.com/paulofelipefeitosa/serverless-handlers/blob/master/README.md#load-generator-config) file named `markdown-config.json`, holding the below content.
+Inside the `prebaking-middleware-2020` directory, you need to create a [`Load Generator Config`](https://github.com/paulofelipefeitosa/serverless-handlers/blob/master/README.md#load-generator-config) file named `markdown-config.json`, holding the below content.
 The `Bodyfilepath` field from the `RequestSpec` property must point to the absolute path of the